-If a student enters ASFA with an active Individualized Education Plan, IEP, or a 504 Personalized Education Plan, PEP, the parent/guardian(s) are obliged to provide the school with a copy of the plan.
+If a student enters ASFA with an active Individualized Education Plan, IEP, or a 504 Personalized Education Plan, PEP, the parent/guardian(s) are obliged to have provided the school with a copy of the plan during the application process.
 Students with Gifted Education Plans, GEP, will have their educational needs met through the ASFA curriculum.